kimnordin/ReduxUI/README.md

 - **Middleware**: Extend your store with custom functionalities.
 - **Thunks**: Dispatch async actions and handle complex operations.

-## Example
+## Examples
-The [TestReduxUI](https://github.com/kimnordin/TestReduxUI) App provides a simple implementation of the ReduxUI library.
+- The [TestReduxUI](https://github.com/kimnordin/TestReduxUI) Repository provides a simple Counter App made with the ReduxUI library.
+- The [WalkApp](https://github.com/kimnordin/WalkApp) Repository highlights a more complex Step Counting App relying heavily on the ReduxUI library.